Skip to content

 Select only the destination networks and services because the incoming interface and source networks remain unknown.
 For example, traffic related to services used by Sophos Firewall flows through different interfaces, depending on the type of service.

 You can change the setting on the CLI.
-See Routing commands.
+To turn on SD-WAN routing for system-generated traffic, run the following command:

 Note